This story has been updated. It was originally posted on October 20, 2020.

 You can easily pin frequently-visited websites to the taskbar for quick access: Click on the menu button (the three dots), go to More tools, and then choose Pin to taskbar.
 Edge also works well on any device running the latest versions of Windows, whether you’re using a desktop or a tablet.

 It’s not always easy trying to figure out how companies are tracking you across the web, so Edge has simplified the necessary privacy controls into three tiers: Basic, Balanced, and Strict.

-You can find details of what each tier means, and set your preference, by clicking the three dots to the top right of the interface and choosing Settings, then Privacy, search, and services.
-Getting too aggressive with cookies and trackers can cause problems on some sites—pop-up messages repeatedly appearing, for example, because the site doesn’t know that you’ve visited it before.
+You can find details of what each tier means, and set your preference by clicking the three dots to the top right of the browser window and choosing Settings, then Privacy, search, and services.

-Tabs are, of course, an essential way of getting around the web, and we’re used to having them up at the top of the screen.
+Tabs are an essential way of getting around the web, and we’re used to having them up at the top of the screen.
 Edge gives you the option to organize them vertically, with the tab headings listed down the left-hand side of the browser.

 To access Immersive Reader, click its icon (it looks like a small book) in the address bar.
 Edge will transform the page into a simplified form by removing ads and other distractions.
 In this mode, you can use the buttons at the top of the page to set options such as font size and background color, and even have the article read aloud to you.